 Just get more people working.

-And we don't care how.
+Now, we don't care how.

 We don't care whether the jobs mean anything.

-We don't care whether anything's produced.
+We don't care whether everything's produced.

-We don't care whether there's economic growth, just more jobs, just more jobs.
+We don't care whether there's economic growth.

 Create more illiteracy, hire more teachers.